Tick Prevention for Dogs: What Dog Parents Need to Know

-Ticks make quick work of attaching to dogs, but it’s not until they’ve been feeding for at least a day and a half (36 hours) that they really start to swell up.
-The longer they feed, the more likely they are to transmit disease (if they are carriers) so it’s important to remove them as soon as possible.
+Ticks make quick work of attaching to dogs, but it’s not until they’ve been feeding for at least a few days (72 hours) that they become an engorged (swollen) tick.
+The longer they feed, the more likely carrier ticks are to transmit disease, so it’s important to remove them as soon as possible.

-Because a tick bite is generally painless, you likely won’t know that your dog has been bitten unless you check.
+Because a tick bite is generally painless, you probably won’t know your dog has been bitten unless or until you check.

-Ticks are especially fond of hiding out on dogs’ heads, necks, feet, and ears (inside and out).
+Ticks are especially fond of taking shelter on your dog’s head, neck, feet, and ears (inside and out).
 Make sure you double- or even triple-check for ticks on dog ears and other sneaky spots.